Mastering Your Brain for Greater Personal Development

 Funny thing happens though when you ignore the temptations and just follow through anyway.
 After ten minutes you forget about the temptation.
 Your state changes: you’re out running, enjoying the morning air, or you’re writing that essay or report and actually starting to get into it.

-THIS IS THE KEY: remind yourself that your state will change.
 Your temptation to be lazy and not follow through is TEMPORARY, so just take action on your goal and the laziness will fade.

 Soon you will start getting good at following through with your new habits.
 You are literally retraining your primal subconscious mind-body mechanisms.
 You are telling them that your new habit is not going to kill you.
 You are telling them that change is actually good.